 Ask ChatGPT, Perplexity, or Google’s AI to recommend the best podcasts about your topic.
-If your show is not in the answer, you are not alone, and it is not a quality problem.
-It is a readability problem.
-The assistants people now use to find podcasts cannot hear audio.
-They build their answers from text on the open web, and most shows have almost none.
+If your show is missing from the answer, you are not alone.
+The issue is readability.
+The assistants people use to find podcasts cannot hear audio.
+They build their answers from text on the open web.
+Most shows have almost none.

 The short version

-AI assistants recommend podcasts they can read about, not podcasts they have listened to.
-Your episodes are rich, but the actual content is locked inside an audio file that lives on Apple, Spotify, or YouTube, where a model cannot reach it.
-To become discoverable, you have to turn that audio into readable, credible, well-structured web content the assistants can understand and cite.
-That is the whole game, and the shows that do it become the default recommendation while everyone else stays invisible.
+AI assistants recommend podcasts they can read about.
+They do not listen to audio.
+Your episodes are rich.
+However, the actual content is locked inside an audio file on Apple, Spotify, or YouTube.
+A model cannot reach it there.
+To become discoverable, you must turn that audio into readable, credible, well-structured web content the assistants can understand and cite.
+The shows that do this become the default recommendation.
+Everyone else stays invisible.

 Why AI cannot “hear” your podcast

-A podcast episode is, to a search engine or a language model, a closed box.
-The audio sits behind a player on a platform that was built for listening, not for reading.
-The assistant answering a listener’s question is not transcribing your back catalog on the fly.
-It is drawing on text it already crawled and trusted.
-If the substance of your episode, the topics, the guest, the memorable moments, was never written down anywhere public, then for the purpose of discovery it does not exist.
+A podcast episode is a closed box to a search engine or a language model.
+The audio sits behind a player on a platform built for listening.
+The assistant answering a listener’s question does not transcribe your back catalog on the fly.
+It draws on text it already crawled and trusted.
+The substance of your episode includes the topics, the guest, and the memorable moments.
+If this information was never written down anywhere public, it does not exist for discovery purposes.

 This is the same reason podcasts have always struggled in Google.
 The difference now is that a growing share of discovery has moved from “browse the charts” to “ask an assistant,” and assistants are even more text-dependent than a traditional search engine.
 The shows that win are the ones that made their content legible to machines.